tranhuechi95/TodoList/README.md

 8) For login/signup page, I did some error checking on client side as well as server side with database.

 a) For client side, on signup, the initial and retyped password must match.
-TO FOLLOW UP: i would want to implement further checking on no `whitespace` in username or password; password must be at least 8 chars, alphanumeric.
+For password, it should be alpha-numeric with length of at least 8 chars.
+The following regex was used `/^(?=.*\d+)(?=.*[a-zA-Z])[0-9a-zA-Z]{8,}$/` with `?=` to look ahead for number or alphabet letter. `{a,b}` denotes length to be from a to b chars length.

 b) For server side, on signup, I do not allow duplicate username.
 This was done by checking whether the username provided by user was already inside the db.
 For login, I checked whether the username provided already exists in db.
 If it doesn't, I would prompt the user to signup.
 As for existing usernme, I would check whether the password matches.
-TO FOLLOW UP: I would want to hash the password and compare the hashed password with the one (hashed) stored in the db.
-Try `bcrypt`?. `https://github.com/kelektiv/node.bcrypt.js`.
+For security reason, I will only store the password hash.
+To hash password, the `bcrypt` node package was used.
+Details on `bcrypt` can be found at https://github.com/kelektiv/node.bcrypt.js.

 9) After the user has successfully logged in, the web app would automatically directs the user to their own todolist with the link `/todolist/:username`.
 This was done using `useHistory`